This post may contain affiliate links. Read my disclosure policy.

 You can also half the recipe for a smaller group.

 If you don’t have an Instant Pot, place your chopped potatoes into a pot of cold salted water.
 Cover and bring to a boil.
 Remove the lid and boil for 15-20 minutes, or until the potatoes are fork-tender.
 Drain completely and continue with the recipe.

 Mashed potatoes can be served with weeknight meals like Skillet Lemon Chicken or a Sunday dinner like Beef Wellington Braciole.
 But they are a must-have at holiday gatherings like Thanksgiving and Christmas.

 When you make them in an Instant Pot, you have more time to prepare the rest of the meal!
 So if you’re planning for entertaining, here are some of my favorite seasonal dishes for a holiday menu:

 - Gluten-Free Macaroni and Cheese with Bacon and Chicken

 - Creamy Green Beans and Mushrooms

 - Maple Roasted Brussels Sprouts and Butternut Squash

 Mashed Potato Topping Ideas

 I love the oniony flavor of chives and a pat of butter on these thick and creamy mashed potatoes.
-But you can mix up the toppings however you like.
-Here are some tasty topping ideas to try:
+But you can mix up the toppings however you like or even set up a mashed potato bar with bowls full of different toppings.
+Here are some tasty ideas to try: